onehilltech/ember-cli-mdc/packages/mdc-button/README.md

 ### Listening for button clicks

-Use the `click` attribute and the `action` helper to listen for button clicks.
+Use the `on` modifier to listen for button clicks.

 ```handlebars
 <MdcButtton @style="raised" @label="Button" {{on "click" this.clicked}} />